-Complexity of Life
+Puzzle of Life

-Many proclaim divine discovery—happiness, they proclaim, is simple.
+Many will proclaim divine discovery—happiness, they proclaim, is simple.
 With cute, catchy sayings, they market simplicity, ignoring the complex realities of living.
 When we blindly follow a philosophy, even one built on a foundation of truth, we stray from an essential characteristic required for growth.
 We must take responsibility for our lives.

 Any book, course, fb posting, or belief system that boils human happiness to a simple algorithmic solution must be evaluated with healthy skepticism.
 Ideas may be helpful, based on scientifically proven theories, but we still must work to integrate them into our unique experience.
 Sometimes new ideas don’t fit, and we must continue our search.
 Join with me in this heroic journey of fulfillment.
 I don’t have the answers.
 I, like others, am biased by my experiences of pleasure and pain.
 Tinker and adjust my views as you experiment.
 See how each piece fits into your individual puzzle life.

 Please support Flourishing Life Society with a social media share or by visiting a link:

 Flourishing in LifePsychology of WellnessFlourishing RelationshipsHealth and Fitness